SH.10 - Student Records

 Washington, DC 20202-4605

-To authorize disclosure of an educational record to a third party, the student must download and complete the FERPA Student Records Release Form and submit to an Enrollment Services or Financial Aid Office on any campus.
+To authorize the disclosure of an educational record to a third party, the student must complete the FERPA Release Form, found on the MyTCC, My Account page.

 The FERPA release form may be revoked at any time by completing a new FERPA release and selecting the revoke option.